 You must disclose any known material facts about your property in Florida, including the permit status of permanent structures.
 A permitted pergola is a straightforward positive disclosure.
 An unpermitted structure requires disclosure of its unpermitted status, which can complicate or delay a sale.

-The specific value added varies by neighborhood, home price point, quality of the installation, and current market conditions.
-What's consistent is that permitted, professionally installed outdoor structures in South Florida are viewed positively by buyers and real estate agents.
-For an accurate assessment of what a specific project might add to your home's value, consult a local real estate agent who knows your specific market.
+The specific value varies by neighborhood, price point, installation quality, and market conditions.
+What is consistent: permitted, professionally built outdoor living space is a feature buyers notice across Miami-Dade and Broward.
+For a number specific to your home, ask a local real estate agent who knows your block.

-An outdoor living upgrade that's professionally designed, built with quality materials, fully permitted, and properly maintained is one of the best investments you can make in a South Florida home.
+An outdoor living upgrade that's professionally designed, built with quality materials, fully permitted, and properly maintained is one of the most durable investments you can make in a South Florida home in 2026.
 Whether you're planning to live in your home for decades or thinking about future resale value, a custom pergola or screen enclosure from AB Aluminum & Screens is a decision you'll appreciate for years to come.

 📞 Call us in English: (786) 383-6066